Laughing Gull Foundation

 Overview

 Founded in 2012 by the Baesmith-Coward family, Laughing Gull Foundation is a progressive family foundation rooted in the U.S. South and committed to justice.
 With assets of $59.2 million and annual giving of approximately $6 million, the foundation works to "redistribute resources to repair, rehumanize, and transform relationships, institutions, and systems."
 In 2016, the foundation committed to a 20-year spend-down plan, with all assets planned to be distributed by 2036 due to "the urgency of the injustices LGF addresses, the moral imperative to move assets out of the family's control, and the founders' desire to witness many of the impacts of the foundation's work."
-Led by Chief Executive Dr. LaTonya Penny since 2022, the foundation supports 91 grantee partners across three core program areas, prioritizing grassroots organizations led by and accountable to BIPOC communities and those marginalized by unjust systems.
+Led by Chief Executive Dr. LaTonya Penny since 2022, the foundation supports 91 grantee partners across three core programme areas, prioritising grassroots organisations led by and accountable to BIPOC communities and those marginalised by unjust systems.
 Dr. Penny was named a 2025-2027 National Center for Family Philanthropy Fellow, and the foundation partnered with the Trust Based Philanthropy Project in 2025.

 Funding Priorities

-Grant Programs
+Grant Programmes

-LGBTQ+ Equality ($1,950,000 in 2025 to 35 organizations)
+LGBTQ+ Equality ($1,950,000 in 2025 to 35 organisations)

 - Multi-year general operating support provided to majority of grantees

-Climate & Environment ($1,975,000 in 2024 to 28 organizations)
+Climate & Environment ($1,975,000 in 2024 to 28 organisations)

 - Supports equitable climate solutions and environmental justice